July Uprising: Geopolitical

-The ouster of Sheikh Hasina's regime marked a significant shift in Bangladesh's national politics.
+The fall of Sheikh Hasina's regime marked a significant shift in Bangladesh's national politics.
 Democratic advocates have been reinvigorated, though they face ongoing instability.
 Geopolitically, both India and China had supported Hasina due to their security and economic interests, while the United States, despite strained relations, considered her government a strategic partner.
-With her removal, international observers are cautiously monitoring the potential emergence of a more democratic Bangladesh, propelled by the momentum of the movement.
-China may find opportunities to expand its influence amid the upheaval.
-However, China's potential gains are moderated by Bangladesh's political uncertainty, economic challenges, and the involvement of other international actors, such as the United States.
-Post-revolution, Pakistan and Bangladesh have taken steps to improve their bilateral relationship, with the Pakistani Foreign Office releasing a statement of solidarity and Prime Minister Shehbaz Sharif hoping to "settle outstanding issues".
+With her removal, international observers are cautiously monitoring the potential emergence of a more democratic Bangladesh, propelled by the movement.
+China may find opportunities to expand its influence amid the upheaval, but its potential gains are moderated by Bangladesh's political uncertainty, economic challenges, and the involvement of other international actors, such as the US.
+Pakistan and Bangladesh have taken steps to improve their relationship, with the Pakistani Foreign Office releasing a statement of solidarity and Prime Minister Shehbaz Sharif hoping to "settle outstanding issues".

 Financial

-On 6 August, the Dhaka Stock Exchange (DSE) saw a positive reaction from investors during its first opening following the resignation of Sheikh Hasina.
-The broad-based index of the DSE, known as DSEX, experienced its largest increase since 3 January.
-A total of twelve stocks reached their upper circuits, which permit a maximum daily price increase of 10%.
+On 6 August, the Dhaka Stock Exchange (DSE) saw a positive reaction from investors during its first opening since Sheikh Hasina resigned.
+The broad-based index of the DSE, DSEX, experienced its largest increase since 3 January 2024.
+Twelve stocks reached their upper circuits, which permit a maximum daily price increase of 10%.
 This marked a significant improvement from the previous few weeks of student protests, during which most stocks were hitting their lower circuits, restricting the daily price fall to no more than 3%.
 The indices began with a substantial upward gap, which is considered the strongest opening in the last three to four years.

+In the 2024–2025 fiscal year, Bangladesh registered an annual GDP growth rate of 3.49%, down substantially from immediate prior fiscal periods, representing a period of stagnation during the tenure of the interim government.
+Muhammad Yunus granted a number institutions affiliated with him, including Grameen-related organizations in substantial tax relief.